Top Lifestyle Tips and Supplements for Gut Healing

 Rest and Repair

 Gut healing is a PROCESS that takes careful attention to avoiding irritants and allowing your gut lining (which is only one cell thick) to rest and repair itself.
 While you don’t have to know the exact imbalance you are experiencing, it is very helpful in order to create a targeted, stepwise approach to healing.
-You can find out more about what my team offers for gut health and food sensitivity testing using the buttons below.
+You can find out more about what my team offers for gut health using the button below.

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.